fontuni/boontook/README.md

 ## Font developers

-This package is a precompiled package of <https://github.com/sungsit/boontook>, you can get my source files and generating scripts there (not quite useful for the mement, though).
+This package is a precompiled package of <https://github.com/sungsit/boontook>, you can get my source files and generating scripts there (not quite useful for the moment, though).